AdaptiveConsulting/ReactiveAnalytics/deploy/README.md

 ### Installing

+The installation is done through Helm.
+Helm will automatically apply the configurations and install the resources in the cluster.

-Inside the repository, navigate to "deploy" directory.
+Inside the repository, navigate to _deploy_ directory.

 Run the _install-sh.sh_ script passing the kubernetes cluster namespace argument.